 For these reasons, it’s wise to empower yourself by learning some basic life-saving skills.
 With more of us spending time at home under government-imposed lockdown measures, there has never been a better time to get online to do a Basic Life Saving (BLS) course through the Red Cross, Do your research and find an appropriate course provider like Newcastle Training that can provide you with the necessary training including the following skills that everyone should know:

 Checking for Signs of Life

 Regardless of the type of emergency, it’s essential to know how to check a person for signs of life through their breathing or a pulse.
 You’ll need to start by checking if the area is safe for approach before kneeling down beside the victim.
 Try to engage them by talking loudly and watching for signs of movement, especially in the chest area.
 To check for a pulse, place your index and middle fingers on their inner wrist or on their neck.

 How to Perform CPR

 When we talk about life-saving skills, one of the first things that come to mind is probably CPR.
-Knowing how to perform chest compressions has the potential to make all the difference for someone who has collapsed or is experiencing cardiac arrest.
+Knowing how to perform chest compressions can make all the difference for someone who has collapsed or is experiencing cardiac arrest.
 This is not something that should be performed without formal training.

 The Heimlich Maneuver

-In an ideal world, we’d never have the need to use these skills.
+In an ideal world, we’d never need to use these skills.
 With that being said, it’s not a bad idea to equip yourself with the skills necessary to save a life should you ever be required to do so.
-These are just some of the essential techniques you’ll be taught in a good BLS class.
-Other subjects covered are likely to include how to treat burns, how to use bandages properly, and how to stop bleeding.
-Take the plunge and learn these much-needed and highly useful skills today.
+These are just some essential techniques you’ll be taught in a good BLS class.
+Other subjects covered are likely to include how to treat burns, use bandages properly, and stop bleeding.
+Take the plunge and learn these much-needed and instrumental skills today.